-In the event the student appealing a decision or a consequence wishes to review the verbatim record, s/he may make application to the Conduct Advisor to do so.
-The verbatim record will remain in the possession of the University during the review.
+In the event the student appealing a decision or a consequence wishes to review the verbatim record, s/he may make application to the conduct officer and/or hearing authority to do so.
+The verbatim record will remain in the possession of the university during the review.
 Under no circumstances will a copy of the recording be released.

 In the event a verbatim recording is not available due to mechanical failure or otherwise, the absence of the verbatim record shall not, in itself, be cause for appeal.
-In such cases the Conduct Advisor will contact the hearing authority.
-The hearing authority will issue a record, which will include the finding, what information was considered, and the basis for the finding.
-This record shall be considered sufficient for review by an appeal authority.
+In such cases the conduct officer and/or hearing authority will provide the hearing authority record, which will be considered sufficient for review by an appeal authority.

 The appeal authority reviewing the appeal may do any of the following:

-The President of the University may, at his/her discretion, review the decision of an appellate authority and has the full range of responses outlined in 8.5.
+In cases where the consequence is either suspension or dismissal, the President of the university may, at his/her discretion, review the decision of an appellate authority and has the full range of responses outlined in 8.5.

 Any question of interpretation regarding the Code shall be referred to the Dean of Students or his or her designee for final determination, subject to appeal to the Vice President for Student Affairs.